Il cielo in una stanza (song)

 "Il cielo in una stanza" (/it/; "Heaven in a Room") is a song written by Gino Paoli and originally recorded by Italian singer Mina for the album of the same name.
 The song was released as a single in June 1960 by Italdisc.
 It became a commercial success in Italy, topping the charts for eleven consecutive weeks and later returning to number one for three additional weeks.
-It is also Mina's best-selling single in Italy, with estimated sales of 400.000 copies.
+It is also Mina's best-selling single in Italy, with estimated sales of 400.000 copies and over 8 million worldwide.

 The song was subsequently re-recorded by several artists, including Paoli himself, Franco Simone, Ornella Vanoni, Giorgia, Carla Bruni and Mike Patton.
 In 2018, Paoli's version of the song was certified gold by the Federation of the Italian Music Industry.

 Background

 Gino Paoli is the author of the song.

 The song was entirely written by Gino Paoli, who was still a little known singer-songwriter.
 Since Paoli was not registered to the Italian Society of Authors and Publishers, "Il cielo in una stanza" was initially credited to Toang and Mogol.

 Paoli explained that the song was inspired by the one-night relationship with a prostitute: "I wanted to describe the moment in which you are in a bed with a woman, you just had sex, and in the air you feel a sort of magic, which you don't know where it comes from and which immediately vanishes.
 In that moment you understand that you are nobody, but there's the whole world in your soul.
 Obviously I could not put in the lyrics the central moment of the story, the sex act.
 And I started to go around in circles, talking about the rumours in the street, the walls... a spiral path in which the unsaid triumphs".

 The song was initially proposed to other Italian singers, including Jula De Palma and Miranda Martino, but they turned down the opportunity to record it.
 Therefore, Mogol decided to ask Mina to perform "Il cielo in una stanza" and, despite her initial skepticism, she accepted it after hearing a live performance by Paoli himself.
 The original version of the song was arranged by Tony De Vita.